 The board is satisfied the company is appropriately resourced and its delegation to management contributes to an effective arrangement according to which authority and responsibilities are exercised.
 The board approves the CEO and CFO's appointments.
 The remuneration committee is required to consider the CEO and CFO's performance annually against agreed performance incentive objectives.
-The audit committee is required to consider the performance of the CFO and the finance function, and will report thereon in its report included in the annual financial statements.
-Succession plans for the CEO and senior executives are in place and are annually reviewed by the nomination committee.
+The audit committee is required to consider the performance of the CFO and the finance function and will report thereon in its report included in the annual financial statements.
+Succession plans for the CEO and senior executives are in place and are reviewed annually by the nomination committee.

 The board determines and approves, from time to time, the levels of authority for the CEO and the various members of senior management.
-The audit and risk committees monitor compliance with these predetermined levels of authority.
+The audit and risk committees monitor compliance with these pre-determined levels of authority.
 The risk management function supports the audit and risk committees by monitoring and reporting any material non-compliance to the committees.
 The board meets as often as required, but at least four times annually.

 Board chair, lead independent non-executive director and CEO

 The board has a non-executive chair, Imtiaz Patel.
 The chair has valuable group, industry, regulatory and intellectual capital to contribute to the future development and progression of the business.
 His international network is also of great value to the group.

 Jim Volkwyn was appointed as the lead independent non-executive director with effect from 1 July 2021 following the tragic passing of Jabu Mabuza on 16 June 2021.
 The lead independent non-executive director acts in all matters where an actual or perceived conflict could exist and where it would be inappropriate for the chair to deal with the matter.
 In these circumstances, the board satisfied itself that Jim acted with independence of mind and judgement, and there was no interest, position, association or relationship likely to unduly influence or cause bias in decision-making in the MultiChoice Group's best interests.